ansible/workshops/exercises/ansible_f5/1.4-add-pool-members/README.md

 Next we have module parameters
 - The `server: "{{private_ip}}"` parameter tells the module to connect to the F5 BIG-IP IP address, which is stored as a variable `private_ip` in inventory
+- The `provider:` parameter is a group of connection details for the BIG-IP.
 - The `user: "{{ansible_user}}"` parameter tells the module the username to login to the F5 BIG-IP device with
 - The`password: "{{ansible_ssh_pass}}"` parameter tells the module the password to login to the F5 BIG-IP device with
 - The `server_port: 8443` parameter tells the module the port to connect to the F5 BIG-IP device with